Lincoln-Way Offers an Adult Learning - Woodworking Basics Class

 Lincoln-Way Community High School District 210 is offering an adult woodworking class at Lincoln-Way Central, 1801 E. Lincoln Highway, New Lenox.

 Whether you are interested in creating your own family heirlooms, doing repairs, or interested in a lifelong hobby, you can get started here.
-The class is open to anyone who is interested in exploring the basics of woodshop safety, hand tools, power tools, woodworking machinery, lumber selection, fastening methods, joinery, machining, sanding, finishing, and more.
-Tools and materials will be provided.
-Several projects will be made, including an Adirondack Chair!
+The class is open to anyone who is interested in exploring the basics of woodshop safety, power tools, woodworking machinery, lumber selection, glue-ups, joinery, sanding, finishing, and more.
+Tools and materials will be provided for each participant to build their own Adirondack Chair!